This post may contain affiliate links. See my disclosure for more information.

 - An older attraction that just does not get old for me is Great Moments with Mr. Lincoln.
 I love to think how it must have completely blown the minds of guests to see the audio-animatronic Lincoln actually stand up.
 His address is moving and I love it.

-- I like the version of Space Mountain better at Disneyland than the one at Disney World.
-It seems darker to me, which really enhances the feeling that you are actually flying through space.
+- I like the version of Space Mountain at Disneyland much better than the one at Disney World.
+It is darker, which really enhances the feeling that you are actually flying through space.

 - Mickey’s Toontown is a whole land that makes you feel as if you’ve literally stepped into a cartoon.
 On my first visit to Disneyland, this immersive experience impressed me more than anything else.

 Here’s where the real differences begin.
 California Adventure has so many cool things to offer.
-As above, you can click here to read about all the attractions, and I’ll just tell you about our favorites.
+You can click here to read about all the attractions, and I’ll just tell you about our favorites.

-- My all time favorite ride ever is California Screamin’.
+- My all time favorite ride ever is the Incredicoaster (formerly California Screamin’).
 This roller coaster blasts you off– zero to 55 mph in less than 5 seconds and is elevated even more by the music playing in the speakers in your seat.
 It’s exhilarating!

 - My second favorite ride has always been Tower of Terror, and the Disney World version was better in my opinion.
-Now, however, the Tower of Terror in CA has been re-made into a Guardians of the Galaxy attraction and is supposed to be out of this world (pun intended) .
-We can’t wait to try it!
+Now, however, the Tower of Terror in CA has been re-made into a Guardians of the Galaxy attraction and is completely out of this world (pun intended).

 - Two amazingly immersive lands at California Adventure are A Bug’s Land and Cars Land.
 You watch Radiator Springs light up with neon at dusk and tell me you don’t feel like you’re in the movie.
 (Hint: can’t be done).
 It’s incredible!